Here's what you negotiated when buying jet cards

 “We were able to get them to agree we could use our upgrades on peak days.
 I was surprised as my salesperson first said, there is no way management would approve that,” one respondent said.

-We expect to see the number of peak days continue to decline next year.
+We expect to see the number of peak days decline next year.

-Beyond our list of options, fractional share buyers told us they were able to negotiate waivers of fuel and management fees, additional long-flight and efficiency discounts, guaranteed downgrades without interchange fees, better cancelation terms, and free helicopter transfers.
+Beyond our list of options, fractional share buyers told us they could negotiate waivers of fuel and management fees, additional long-flight and efficiency discounts, guaranteed downgrades without interchange fees, better cancelation terms, and free helicopter transfers.

 As the saying goes, if you don’t ask, you don’t get.